thuyainsoe/razar/src/content/blog/must-know-tips-web-development-2024.md

 title: "10 Must-Know Tips for Mastering Web Development in 2024"
 description: "Level up your web development skills with these 10 essential tips for 2024.
 Stay ahead of the curve and become a top-tier web developer."
 publishedDate: "2024-12-13"
-tags: ["Web Development", "Programming", "Coding Tips"]
+tags: ["Web Development", "Programming", "Technology"]
 coverImage: "/images/blog/blog5.webp"
 author: "Ryan"
 draft: false